Tulip-Dev/tulip/doc/developer/plugin_development.rst

 The PropertyAlgorithm class (which inherits of the *Algorithm* class), is the parent class of different types of algorithms such as the *BooleanAlgorithm* class or the *LayoutAlgorithm* class.
 This class is important as most of the specific algorithms developed will have to inherit from it.
 For example, if you write a plug-in to update the graph layout, your class will have to inherit from the *LayoutAlgorithm* class which, itself, inherits from the *PropertyAlgorithm* class.

- Following is a table showing the subclasses of PropertyAlgorithm, with the corresponding, class of result property, the default graph property and the 'Algorithms' group in the GUI :
+ Following is a table showing the subclasses of PropertyAlgorithm, with the corresponding, class of result property, the default graph property and the 'Algorithms' group in the GUI:

 .. csv-table::
    :header: "Class name", "Result class name", "Graph property replaced (by default)", "Algorithms group"